gradio-app/gradio/guides/using_hugging_face_integrations.md

 ## Creating Spaces with python

-Making use of the [huggingface_hub client library](https://github.com/huggingface/huggingface_hub/tree/main/src/huggingface_hub) library you can create new spaces or models.
-You can do this even in a Gradio space!
+Making use of the [huggingface_hub client library](https://github.com/huggingface/huggingface_hub/tree/main/src/huggingface_hub) library you can create new Spaces or model repositories.
+You can do this even in a Gradio Space!
 You can find an example space [here](https://huggingface.co/spaces/farukozderim/Model-Comparator-Space-Builder).
-This space creates a new space comparing different models or spaces with the support of Gradio `load` and `Parallel`.
+This Space creates a new Space comparing different models or spaces with the support of Gradio `load` and `Parallel`.
 Now you can try creating cool spaces with all kinds of functionality 😎.

 ```python
 from huggingface_hub import (